hei-school/my-wallet-Anjaraniaina/Readme.md

 * choose your currency

 ## Installation & use
 This program was implemented in 4 languages.
-Follow the links to see the different language and how to install and use the project:
+Follow the links to see the different languages and how to install and use the project:
 * [Java](https://github.com/hei-school/cc-d1-my-wallet-Anjaraniaina/tree/feature/java)
 * [Javascript](https://github.com/hei-school/cc-d1-my-wallet-Anjaraniaina/tree/feature/javascript-vanilla)